George Butler, 5th Marquess of Ormonde: Ireland

+Kilkenny Castle

 The last member of the family to live there, Lord Ossory (as he was known at the time) and his family left Kilkenny Castle in 1935 and resided in London.
 The contents of the castle were sold in 1935 and the castle was left neglected.
-The Ormonde Estates had been in gradual financial decline since the late 1800's; whilst income had been as high as approximately £45,000 in the 1890's, this had fallen to approximately £9,000 in 1930.
+The Ormonde Estates had been in gradual financial decline since the late 1800s; whilst income had been as high as approximately £45,000 in the 1890s, this had fallen to approximately £9,000 in 1930.
 A number of family charges also drained the falling income of the estate; between 1919 and 1927, this averaged between £2,500 and £4,500.
 The Will of the 3rd Marquess made provision for £3,000 respective annual charges for his widow, Elizabeth, Marchioness of Ormonde, and his brother the 4th Marquess, as well as a £275 for his younger brother Lord Theobald Butler, which was also payable to Lord Theobald's wife Annabella in the event of his death.
-The cost of maintaining Kilkenny Castle also put a strain on finances; in 1904 this amount was some £4,400, but this had fallen to £2,166 in the 1920's, and approximately £1,200 in the early 1930's.
-Lord Ossory's (as the 5th Marquess of Ormonde was then known) decision to vacate the Castle in the mid-1930's reflects the family's difficults in maintaining such a large house.
+The cost of maintaining Kilkenny Castle also put a strain on finances; in 1904 this amount was some £4,400, but this had fallen to £2,166 in the 1920s, and approximately £1,200 in the early 1930s.
+Lord Ossory's (as the 5th Marquess of Ormonde was then known) decision to vacate the Castle in the mid-1930s reflects the family's difficults in maintaining such a large house.